Thai Airways Logo

 Thai Airways International Logo 1960

 Across the dancer, the word “THAI” is written in large red letters.
-Aviation enthusiasts will surely recognize its bold italic font, as the logo of the Scandinavian Airlines System features the same style.
+Aviation enthusiasts will surely recognize its bold italic font, as the Scandinavian Airlines System logo features the same style.
 This is because, since 1960, the Scandinavian company has owned a share of the Thai brand, explaining the similarity in their identities.
 The red color reflects the brightness of national costumes and emphasizes the swiftness of flying airplanes.

 1975 – 2005